Developer-Shuvo/Ghorer-Bazar-bd/README.md

-# This is Web layout
+# This is a simple Web layout
 # Design from ghorer bazar bd website
+# E Commerce website